jonnyweatherly/aajonusnet/md/Misc/Iridology.md

 specific tissue conditions everywhere in the body, not just the blood and urine that fluctuate every few minutes. ...
 I enjoy seeing people's lives improve with my assistance.
 That is a gift I cherish...

-===

-Excerpted from a personal letter answering a subscriber.